velitasali/notes/_posts/2020-10-27-intro-to-corpus-linguistics-4.md

 ## Checking Out Existing Corpora

 This week we studied the existing corpora and how we could make use of it.
-For instance, we can see how both collocation and colligation take place in real language use, or how a grammatically wrong usage can take over the language (in the case of direk in Turkish).
+For instance, we can see how both collocation and colligation take place in real language use, or how a grammatically wrong usage can take over the language (direk in the case of Turkish).